greenonline/UI_Better/README.md

 However, this "duplicate" call, in `UI.pm` would be fine, if `$term->Features->{autohistory}` is turned off.

 The answer to the above question mentions `$term->Features->{autohistory}` being true.
-But ow does one set it to false?
+But how does one set it to false?

-Note that this does not work, from [Disabling autohistory in Term::ReadLine ](https://github.polettix.it/ETOOBUSY/2020/09/24/term-readline-autohistory/)
+Note that the following does not work, from [Disabling autohistory in Term::ReadLine ](https://github.polettix.it/ETOOBUSY/2020/09/24/term-readline-autohistory/)

 ```none
 # This disables autohistory